 Joshua Coleman, a psychologist and author of “When Parents Hurt: Compassionate Strategies When You and Your Grown Child Don’t Get Along,” says it’s helpful to acknowledge that your adult kids are different from each other and to establish individual relationships with them.
 If your child thinks that you like them less than their siblings, it’s best to discuss their feelings rather than dismiss them.
 “You’re better off coming from a place of empathy and trying to understand why your kid feels this way than just saying it’s not true,” advises Coleman.

-And although you may not want to avoid family activities entirely, if your kids are arguing, this may be a good time to go out with them individually and to avoid family dinners as an interim measure, recommends Elizabeth Fishel, co-author of “Getting to 30: A Parent’s Guide to the Twenty-Something Years.”
+And although you may not want to avoid family activities entirely, if your adult kids argue, this may be a good time to go out with them individually.
+Avoid family dinners as an interim measure, recommends Elizabeth Fishel, co-author of “Getting to 30: A Parent’s Guide to the Twenty-Something Years.”

 Emphasize the Importance of Strong Relationships